-Here we will introduce you some of the wonderful places in Iran.
+Here we will introduce you to some of the wonderful places in Iran to visit.

 The country has 21 UNESCO world heritage sites and an infinite number of natural beauties which made it difficult for us to choose a few for this page.

 Here are our suggestions:

 The world mostly knows Iran by Persepolis and Pasargadae, both are UNESCO world heritages.
 Persepolis was built by Darius I the king of kings as the ceremonial capital of the Achaemenid Empire in 518 B.C.
 The gorgeous reliefs and impressive gateways and columns will give you a sense of how grand this empire was.
 Persepolis originally named Parsa has located 62km from Shiraz.

 Pasargadae city was established by Cyrus the Great and then became his resting place.
 Pasargadae, a UNESCO heritage site, was the capital of an empire with a great multicultural nation in the world.
 The lonely mausoleum of Cyrus is sitting on top of six stone tiers in the Morghab plain 50 km north of Persepolis.

 Our next suggestion is one of the most attractive cities in Iran, Isfahan.
 Isfahan was the capital during Safavid Dynasty, so the entire city has magnificent architecture.
 The masterpiece of Isfahan is Naghshe Jahan Square (Imam Square).
 It is a UNESCO world heritage and is the world’s second-largest square.
 The dome of Sheikh Lotfollah Mosque in the square changes colors from pink cream at the dawn to turquoise toward the sunset.